Kinflou/juniper-from-schema/README.md

 [macro calls]: https://graphql-rust.github.io/types/objects/complex_fields.html

 # Looking for juniper 0.15 support?

 The version of juniper-from-schema that is released on crates.io (0.5.2) doesn't support juniper 0.15.
-However the master branch does!
+However, the master branch does!
 So you will have to use a git dependency for now.
 We plan to do an official release soon.
-Follow [this](https://github.com/davidpdrsn/juniper-from-schema/milestone/1) milestone to see whats left.
+Follow [this](https://github.com/davidpdrsn/juniper-from-schema/milestone/1) milestone to see what's left.

 # Example